hmrc/national-duty-repayment-center-acceptance-tests/README.md

     sbt -Dbrowser="remote-chrome" -Denvironment="qa" "testOnly ndrcApplication.suites.RunSuite"

 ## Running smoke test in staging
-The `run_staging_smoke_tests.sh` script defaults to using `remote-chrome` in the `staging` environment.
+The `./run_smoke_staging.sh` script defaults to using `remote-chrome` in the `staging` environment.
 This script can be run locally and tested in Staging environment by running the below docker shell script first.
 Alternatively you can update the default browser to an alternative.

 ./run-browser-with-docker.sh remote-chrome